TajaKuzman/IPTC-Media-Topic-Classification/README.md

 ## Acknowledgments

-**Fundings**: This work was supported by the Slovenian Research and Innovation Agency research project [Embeddings-based techniques for Media Monitoring Applications](https://emma.ijs.si/en/project-plans/) (L2-50070, co-funded by the Kliping d.o.o. agency).
+**Funding**: This work was supported by the project [Embeddings-based techniques for Media Monitoring Applications](https://emma.ijs.si/en/project-plans/) (L2-50070, co-funded by the Kliping d.o.o. agency), and the research programme Language resources and technologies for Slovene (P6-0411), both funded by the Slovenian Research and Innovation Agency (ARIS).